Hyperbolic SRB measures and the leaf condition: Existence of a Hyperbolic SRB Measure

-\begin{theorem} If there exists a maximal dimension unstable leaf $V^u$, which gives $\HWT_\chi$ a positive leaf volume (for some $\chi>0$), then there exists a hyperbolic periodic point $q$, s.t. $H(q)$ carries an ergodic GSRB $\mu$. $\mu$ is an SRB measure if and only if $\phi$ is positive recurrent. \end{theorem} \begin{proof} By Lemma \ref{canonicassumption}, we may assume w.l.o.g. that $\Sig_L$ is irreducible, and that there exists a periodic chain $\ul{R}\in\Sig_L$ s.t. $\mu_{\ul{R}}(1)>0$.
+\begin{theorem} Assume there exists a maximal dimension unstable leaf $V^u$ which gives $\HWT_\chi$ a positive leaf volume (for some $\chi>0$).
+Then, there exists a hyperbolic periodic point $q$ s.t. $H_\chi(q)$ carries an ergodic, conservative, $\sigma$-finite, and $f$-invariant measure $\mu$ with absolutely continuous conditional measures on unstable leaves.
+This measure is finite if and only if $\phi$ is positive recurrent, and in this case it is an SRB measure. \end{theorem} \begin{proof} By Lemma \ref{canonicassumption}, we may assume w.l.o.g. that $\Sig_L$ is irreducible, and that there exists a periodic chain $\ul{R}\in\Sig_L$ s.t. $\mu_{\ul{R}}(1)>0$.
 Then, by Theorem \ref{PG0}, $P_G(\phi)=0$ and $\phi$ is recurrent.
-By \cite[Theorem~3.4]{SarigTDF},\cite[Theorem~1]{SarigNR}, there exists a unique (up to normalization) $\phi$-conformal measure on $\Sig_L$, $p$ (that is, $L_\phi^*p=e^{P_G(\phi)}p=p$, where $L_\phi^*$ is the dual operator of $L_\phi$); and $p$ is ergodic, conservative, non-singular, and finite on cylinders.\footnote{The condition of topological mixing can be assumed w.l.o.g. to be satisfied, using the Spectral Decomposition theorem (see \cite[Theorem~2.5]{SarigTDFSymposium}), and composing our measure as a uniform average over the measures corresponding to the mixing components of the decomposition.} Define where $\{\mu_{\ul{R}}\}_{\ul{R}\in \Sig_L}$ is the extended space of absolutely continuous measures (see Definition \ref{muR}). $\mu$ is not the zero measure, since $\mu(1)=\int\mu_{\ul{R}}(1)dp=\int\psi(\ul{R})dp$, where $\psi$ is a continuous positive function (see Proposition \ref{psitilda}); whence $\mu(1)>0$.
+By \cite[Theorem~1]{SarigNR}, there exists a unique (up to normalization) $\phi$-conformal measure $p$ on $\Sig_L$ (that is, $L_\phi^*p=e^{P_G(\phi)}p=p$, where $L_\phi^*$ is the dual operator of $L_\phi$); and $p$ is ergodic, conservative, non-singular, and finite on cylinders.\footnote{The condition of topological mixing can be assumed w.l.o.g. because of the Spectral Decomposition theorem for topological Markov shifts (see \cite[Theorem~2.5]{SarigTDFSymposium}) .} Define where $\{\mu_{\ul{R}}\}_{\ul{R}\in \Sig_L}$ is the extended space of absolutely continuous measures on local unstable leaves from Definition \ref{muR}. $\mu$ is not the zero measure, since $\mu(1)=\int\mu_{\ul{R}}(1)dp=\int\psi(\ul{R})dp$, where $\psi$ is a continuous positive function (see Proposition \ref{psitilda}); so $\mu(1)>0$.
+The restriction of $\mu$ to $R\in \mathcal{R}$ is finite (see Claim 3 below), and is equal up to a normalization to a probability measure whose conditional measures on local unstable leaves are absolutely continuous.

 \underline{Claim 1:} $\mu\circ f^{-1}=\mu$.